-- If the Reuse existing unused ranges option is not selected and Address Manager finds a sufficient network space matching the specified search criteria that can be created, the Add IPv4 Network Confirmation page opens.
+- If the Reuse existing unused ranges option isn't selected and Address Manager finds a sufficient network space matching the specified search criteria that can be created, the Add IPv4 Network Confirmation page opens.

 Under General, review the ranges found and set the

 - Name—specify a name for the network to be created.

 - Add Default Gateway—select this option to set the network gateway as the second address in the network.
 By default, this option is selected.